 We need to know what is meant by ‘recognition’, and how this relates to the understanding of words, sentences and whole texts.
-We also need to know whether service users in different organisations, who are familiar with different pictures, have similarly strong ‘recognition’ of IAG’s pictures.
+We also need to know whether service users in different organisations, who are familiar with different images, have similarly strong ‘recognition’ of IAG’s images.

-Although IAG concedes Poncelas and Murphy’s findings that symbols did not help understanding, they do not quote Hurtado et al.’s comment:
+Although IAG concedes Poncelas and Murphy’s findings that symbols do not help understanding, they do not quote Hurtado et al.’s comment:

-In Easy Read, I have found pictures often illustrate the concrete concepts within a sentence, rather than the more difficult, abstract concepts, and relationships between ideas.
+In Easy Read, images often illustrate the concrete concepts within a sentence, rather than the more difficult, abstract concepts, and relationships between ideas.

-There can be a weak or non-existent match between the objects represented in the picture, and the words within the sentence.
+There can be a weak or non-existent match between the objects represented in the image, and the words within the sentence.
 For example, the Makaton sign for ‘good’ may be used without the word ‘good’ occurring in the corresponding sentence.
-The reader needs to interpret the sentence first, and infer meaning not explicitly stated within the text, to understand the relevance of the picture.
+The reader needs to interpret the sentence first, and infer meaning not explicitly stated within the text, to understand the relevance of the image.